lifeanddoodles/restful-api-php/README.md

 ### Installing the database

 1. Download the repo.
-2. Install the database called knowledgecity.sql using myPHPAdmin or an alternative.
+2. Install the database called `knowledgecity.sql` using myPHPAdmin or an alternative.
 3. Create a user for the database and grant all privileges.
-4. Update the database credentials inside config/DB.php.
+4. Update the database credentials inside `config/DB.php`.

 ### Opening the files in the browser